dadrian/dadrian.io/content/blog/posts/udp-in-go.md

 non-connected `net.UDPConn` can still call `Read`.
 This is equivalent to calling `recvfrom` or `ReadFrom` with a null source address.
 The application data is returned, but the address information is lost.
-The `send` system call does not work on non-connected socket.
-There is no way for the system to determine what the remote host is.
-Calling `send` on a non-connected socket will fail, similarly calling `Write` on a non-connected `net.UDPConn` will fail.
+The `send` system call does not work on non-connected socket; there is no way for the system to determine who the remote host is.
+Calling `send` on a non-connected socket will fail.
+Similarly, calling `Write` on a non-connected `net.UDPConn` will fail.
 In C, a non-connected UDP socket can be made connected via the `connect` system call.
 In Golang, there is no way to turn a non-connected UDPConn into a connected `net.UDPConn` without going through the `syscall`